bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

     This endpoint allows you to configure your applications: set the project type, the stack on which the build will run, and the initial configuration settings.

 	You can also set environment variables, as well as immediately specify an organization that will be the owner of the application.
+Please note that the `mode` parameter must be set to the value of `manual`.

 	```
     curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/finish' -d '{"project_type":"ios","stack_id":"osx-vs4mac-stable","config":"default-ios-config","mode":"manual","envs":{"env1":"val1","env2":"val2"},"organization_slug":"e1ec3dea540bcf21"}'